Alysia Montaño: Career

 She came close to a personal best at the 2012 Prefontaine Classic, winning the 800 m in 1:57.37 minutes.
 At the 2012 Olympics, the front running Montaño held the lead until the kickers ran past her in the closing stages of the race, ultimately holding on to fifth place.
 In 2017, one of them, Mariya Savinova, was disqualified for doping, elevating her to fourth place.
 The upgraded winner, Ekaterina Poistogova, also of Russia (but later Turkiye after her marriage and World Athletics regulations after 2022), was disqualified on 6 June 2025, moving her to third place.
-Once the IOC officially rellocates medals, she intends to receive her medals at the 2028 Olympic Games in Los Angeles during the Medal Reallocation Ceremony.
+Once the IOC officially reallocates medals, she intends to receive her bronze medal at the 2028 Olympic Games in Los Angeles during the Medal Reallocation Ceremony.

 She won the 2013 Milrose Games 600 meters and set an American Indoor Record of 1:23.59 on February 16.

 Won 2013 Penn Relays 4 × 800 meters and set American Outdoor Record in 8:04.31 on April 27.
 Lea Wallace (2:02.0), Brenda Martinez (2:00.6), Ajeé Wilson (2:03.1), Alysia Montano (1:58.6).
 Again at the 2013 World Championships, Montaño finished fourth after leading and being passed in the closing stage of the race.
 For the third major championship in a row, a Russian athlete, Mariya Savinova finished ahead of her.
 With Savinova's lifetime ban for doping, this resulted into another bronze medal for Montaño when the medals were reallocated.

 Alysia Montaño earned a silver medal at Athletics at the 2015 Pan American Games – Women's 800 metres in 1:59.76 the day after running a 50-point 400 meters relay leg in Athletics at the 2015 Pan American Games – Women's 4 × 400 metres relay.

 Alysia Montaño did not qualify for the 2016 Rio de Janeiro Olympics after falling in the USA Olympic trial finals.